Financial Aid For College: A brief guide

-A college education is costly and you can end up with mountains of debt by the time you finish your college education.
-These debts will not only affect your present choices but also your future.
-From the choice for a car that you can afford to accumulating savings for retirement, each of your actions will be influenced in one way or another.
+A college education is costly, and you can end up with mountains of debt by the time you finish your college education.
+These debts will affect not only your current choices but also your future.
+From the choice for a car that you can afford to accumulate savings for retirement, your every action will get influenced in one way or another.

-In this post, we'll walk you through some of the most critical aspects of figuring out the numbers with respect to college education.
+In this post, we'll walk you through some of the most critical aspects of figuring out the numbers concerning a college education.
 Stay tuned to find answers to some of the most frequently asked questions by students in this regard. look at some of the most frequently asked questions

 Before we suggest anything, let's first understand the basics of managing financials so that we're on the same page.

-- What is the FAFSA?
+What is the FAFSA?

-- Who fills out the FAFSA form?
+Who fills out the FAFSA form?

-You should fill in general information about your parent should be filled on the FAFSA form.
+You should fill in general information about your parent on the FAFSA form.
 If you're not mentioning your parents on tax forms or not living with them, that doesn't mean that you're an independent student for purposes of applying for federal student aid.

-- What is the CSS?
+What is the CSS?

 CSS form is an additional one that many private colleges may avail.

-- What is EFC?
+What is EFC?

-It's a handy tool using which you can calculate the expected estimated amount of your family contribution before you fill the FAFSA form.
+It's a handy tool to calculate the expected estimated amount of your family contribution before you file the FAFSA form.
 Provided on most college websites, it allows you to predict the approximate cost of attending the college and your expected family contribution.

 Merit-based aid is another form of scholarship that will help you to lower college costs.
-This type of aid is not given on the basis of need or family financial circumstances but is awarded based on your academics, athletic, talent contributions, or interest merit.
+This type of aid is not given based on need or family financial circumstances but gets awarded based on your academics, athletic, talent contributions, or interest merit.

-Application Free waivers
+Application Fee waivers

-Most college applications require a fee and the purpose behind it is to assist the colleges to pay for the cost of your application review and admission decisions.
+Most college applications require a fee, and the purpose behind it is to assist the colleges in paying for the cost of your application review and admission decisions.
 Yet, these fees sometimes become pricey for students if they're applying for a long list of colleges.

-Combining all fees like testing and reporting, your applications may require significant money.
+By combining all fees like testing and reporting, your applications may require significant money.
 Fee waivers offered by colleges allow students to apply without any application fee.
-Some colleges may even pay for your college visit in case you meet certain requirements.
+Some colleges may even pay for your college visit in case you meet specific requirements.

-How to get a free waiver?
+How to get a fee waiver?